- How is breast cancer in men treated?

 Drugs that target the HER2/neu protein

-Trastuzumab (Herceptin): Trastuzumab is a type of drug known as a monoclonal antibody, a man-made version of a very specific immune system protein.
+Trastuzumab (Herceptin): Trastuzumab is a monoclonal antibody, a man-made version of a very specific immune system protein.
 It attaches to HER2 and can help slow the growth of cancers that are HER2 positive.
 Trastuzumab may also stimulate the immune system to more effectively attack the cancer.

 Compared with chemo drugs, the side effects of trastuzumab are relatively mild.
 These occur rarely and may include fever and chills, weakness, nausea, vomiting, cough, diarrhea, and headache.
 These side effects are less common after the first dose.

 A more serious potential side effect is heart damage that can lead to a problem called congestive heart failure.
 For most (but not all) people, this effect is temporary and improves when the drug is stopped.
 The risk of heart problems is higher when trastuzumab is given with chemo drugs that also cause heart damage such as doxorubicin (Adriamycin) or epirubicin (Ellence).
 Because this drug can cause heart damage, your heart function will be checked before treatment with a test like an echocardiogram or a MUGA.
 It will be checked again every few months during treatment with trastuzumab.
 Major symptoms of congestive heart failure are leg swelling, shortness of breath, and severe fatigue.
 People having these symptoms should call their doctor right away.

 Pertuzumab (Perjeta®): Like trastuzumab, pertuzumab is a monoclonal antibody that attaches to the HER2 protein.
 It seems to target a different part of the protein than trastuzumab does.
 This drug can be used along with docetaxel (Taxotere) and trastuzumab to treat patients with advanced breast cancer.
 This 3 drug combination can also be used to treat earlier-stage breast cancers before surgery (as neoadjuvant therapy).